thecynicslantern/arbitrait/readme.md

 That is, call `first()` on `document.anchors`, in the context of it being ('*as*') a `Serial`.

+See the example/ directory for a more practical use of traits.

 Common interface, tailored implementations
 ==========================================